-Eating disorders are the "canaries in the coal mine" signaling our toxic environment.
 We all live on a continuum of body dissatisfaction today, from disliking parts of our bodies to a pervasive hatred of the skin we live in.
-Seven out of every 8 women live with this negative view of their bodies, a negative body image.
+Seven of every 8 women live with this negative view of their bodies, a negative body image.

 It's time we women learn to appreciate our bodies for what they do for us, not as an ornament for others' viewing pleasure.
 This is how we learn to love and appreciate our bodies as vehicles to live our best lives from.
 This is how we learn body confidence.